 To reduce the risk of complications, liposuction should never be performed for men and women who are in poor health or who have any unmanaged medical conditions, such as heart problems, uncontrolled diabetes, or blood-clotting disorders.

+All surgeries carry some risk, but complications from liposuction performed by an experienced plastic surgeon are uncommon and usually minor.
 Although they are extremely rare, severe and potentially life-threatening issues can occur, especially if the procedure is conducted by an untrained, unqualified, or inexperienced provider.
 This can also be the case if liposuction is performed in a facility that is not AAAASF-certified or suited to handle any problems that may arise.

 Ultimately, none of this is to say liposuction is a dangerous procedure that poses many serious risks to one’s well-being.
-As previously mentioned, when treatment is performed by a board-certified plastic surgeon who has the proper training and experience, the potential risks and side effects are few and far between.
+As previously mentioned, when treatment is performed by a board-certified plastic surgeon who has the proper training and experience, the potential risks and side effects of liposuction are few and far between.